 Want to know more?Contact us

-A character facade and interiors that reflect the developer's advanced engineering prowess make the EY Centre a leading example for the future of Sydney office development
+A Closed Cavity Facade and interiors that reflect the developer's advanced engineering prowess make the EY Centre a leading example for the future of Sydney office development

 Promotion by great example is a phrase that comes to mind when looking at the development, star location, building design, tenant fit-out and green credentials for the EY Centre – a recent stand-out addition to the Sydney city skyline.

 Jointly owned by Mirvac Property Trust and AMP Capital Wholesale Office Fund, the EY Centre at 200 George Street was developed and built by Mirvac's in-house development and construction divisions.

 Senior development manager at Mirvac David Chan says the high-profile location was a key factor in the premium tower's development.
 In particular it provided the ideal address for Mirvac's own head office running over six floors two-thirds of the way up the 37-storey building.